 Many law firms will put out estimates of average settlement amounts, but there is no way to know how much plaintiffs will receive at this time.
 It depends on a lot of individual factors, such as illness/disease type, course of treatment and medical expenses incurred, and length of exposure to contaminated water.
 What we can tell you is that Pope McGlamry has a national reputation for aggressively fighting for our clients’ compensation.
 Over the years, we have collected over $2 billion for our clients.
 For specifics on what to expect from a settlement, schedule a free, no-strings-attached case evaluation.

-Members of the military, military family members, contractors, civilians, and anyone else who served, worked, resided, or was otherwise exposed (including in utero exposure) and subsequently developed a variety of diseases are covered by the Act.
-The following diseases are some of the types of injuries resulting from exposure to the contaminated water:
+Military personnel and their families, contractors, civilians, and anyone else who served, worked, resided, or was otherwise exposed (including in utero exposure) and subsequently developed one of the various diseases covered by the Act.
+The following is a sample of diseases resulting from exposure to contaminated water at Camp Lejeune: